If You Work For a Type-A Boss, You Need This Book

 Because you work in the fast-paced world of the corporation with its petty politics and impossible work demands, you need this protective inner shield more than ever.

 I’m pleased to present, in the following pages, simplified and easy-to-follow directions for a simple meditation practice that you can use at home, in your car (while parked, obviously), or in the privacy of your office…if you’re lucky enough to have a door.
-I’m a former practicing physician who currently focuses on helping those who suffer from anxiety and mindfulness is an important element in my Mindfulness-based Coaching model for combatting stress and anxiety.
+I’m a former practicing physician who currently focuses on helping those who suffer from anxiety and mindfulness is an important element in combatting stress and anxiety.

 My other books include The Practical Buddhist – Buddhism Without the Robes & Ritual and Let That Sh!t Go – A Brief Practice Guide to Calming Your Mind Before Bed and Getting the Rest You Crave.
-I live in the San Francisco Bay Area with my partner Karen and two cats.
+I live in the San Francisco Bay Area with my partner Karen and one cat.

 Because my mission in life is to help others discover how to eliminate their suffering through the awakening process.
 I want everyone who has struggled with working for a Type-A boss or colleague to be in a position to afford this resource.